aws-samples/startup-data-pipeline-samples/aurora-athena-sample/doc/en.md

    7. Execute the SQL in the `sample/setupdata.sql` file.
 The database, table, and data insertion will be started.

+TIPS: This sample provide the option updating data manually.

-5. Upload the all of data from Amazon RDS.
+1. Upload the all of data from Amazon RDS.
 This sample has an option to upload all the data from RDS.
 When you deploy, you can use this to upload the data initially.

    1. Open the AWS Step Functions Service page in the AWS Management Console.